zjs81/MeshCore/docs/faq.md

 ### 5.2.
 Q: Do MeshCore clients repeat?
 **A:** No, MeshCore clients do not repeat.
 This is the core of MeshCore's messaging-first design.
 This is to avoid devices flooding the air ware and create endless collisions, so messages sent aren't received.
-In MeshCore, only repeaters and room server with '`set repeat on` repeat.
+In MeshCore, only repeaters and room server with `set repeat on` repeat.

 ### 5.3.
 Q: What happens when a node learns a route via a mobile repeater, and that repeater is gone?